profile-pic

 AI-interview Questions & Answers

-Yeah.
-Sure.
-I can give my background.
-So my name is Sachin Mishra, and, uh, I am working as a data scientist in a data society company, um, from last 2 years.
-Before that, I was working in a TCS as a data analyst or SAP analyst.
-Um, so I have overall 3 years of experience in the data field, and I love enjoying, um, and, uh, solving I I I'm passionate about solving the data problems.
-So that's all about me.
+My name is Sachin Mishra, and I am working as a data scientist in a data society company from the last two years.
+Before that, I was working in TCS as a data analyst or SAP analyst.
+So I have overall three years of experience in the data field, and I love solving and enjoying data problems.
+I'm passionate about solving data problems.
+That's all about me.

 How do convolutional neural networks handle image data differently from fully connected neural networks?
 Yeah.
-So CNNs are, um, basically specialized, we can say, neural networks, which is which is basically designed for doing the, um, you know, basically designed for, um, images and videos, uh, for some time, but, obviously, they they mostly work with image data.
-Now the way they are different than, uh, normal neural network or fully connected neural network is basically we can directly feed the images, uh, into the CNNs, and then they have this, um, you know, different kind of filters using which they, uh, try to identify the patterns within the images.
-Uh, but in other hand, uh, fully connected neural networks, we have to basically convert the images into the pixels, then we have to do the flatten operation, and then we pass those, uh, filters where they self identify, okay, what this image have.
-But in, uh, fully connected neural networks, we don't have this concept of filters.
+So CNNs are basically specialized neural networks which are designed for images and videos.
+They mostly work with image data.
+The way they are different from normal neural networks or fully connected neural networks is that we can directly feed the images into the CNNs, and then they have a different kind of layer using which they try to identify the patterns within the images.
+In contrast, fully connected neural networks require us to convert the images into pixels, then do a flatten operation, and then pass those through layers where they self-identify what the image has.
+But in fully connected neural networks, we don't have this concept of layers that are specifically designed for image data, such as filters.
 So that's how they are different.

-What techniques we use to handle by leaking when it's dataset in a supervised learning context?
+What techniques we use to handle imbalanced datasets in a supervised learning context?
 Yeah.
-There are several techniques to, um, handle imbalance dataset.
-Like, we can go for SMOTE is one of the technique using which we can handle the, uh, imbalance dataset.
+There are several techniques to handle an imbalanced dataset.
+Like, we can go for SMOTE, which is one of the techniques used to handle imbalanced datasets.
 Then we have techniques like downsampling or upsampling.
-So if we have, um, some, uh, let's say, 2 classes, 1 and 0, which we want to do the classification, then and we have the, you know, majority classes in 1, then we can go for either, you know, down sample them or maybe we can up sample these 0 classes.
-So those are some techniques using which we can um, handle the imbalanced dataset in in terms of supervised learning.
+So if we have some classes, 1 and 0, which we want to do the classification, then if we have the majority class in 1, then we can go for either downsample them or maybe upsample these 0 classes.
+So those are some techniques using which we can handle the imbalanced dataset in supervised learning.

 What method would you use to scale feature extraction for millions of images efficiently in a distributed computing environment.
-Okay.
-What method would I use to scale feature extraction?
-K. Scale feature for 1,000,000 of images.
+Okay, what method would I use to scale feature extraction?
+I would scale feature extraction.
 That is your name on the studio, computing environment.
 Yeah.
 I mean, I can go and use PySpark.
-So I can write function or maybe I can create, um, you know, Lambda function or maybe cron job.
-So I I will write a Python function in which, uh, I will be extracting features from the from the images.
-And then on a different computer computer moment, all the images can be continue continuously streamed or feed it.
-And then, uh, the Python code will basically extract the feature, and maybe I will convert that feature into pandas data frame or maybe spark data frame, uh, whatever output format we required in in that format.
+So I can write a function or maybe I can create, you know, a Lambda function or a cron job.
+So I would write a Python function in which I would extract features from the images.
+And then on a different computer, all the images can be continuously streamed or fed in.
+And then the Python code would basically extract the features, and maybe I would convert that feature into a pandas data frame or a Spark data frame, whatever output format is required in that format.
 That's what I can think of right now.